ncsu-geoforall-lab/open-science-course/topics/notebooks.rst

 ----------

 Practice and get familiar with using Jupyter Notebooks using the Try Jupyter! service.
+If needed, use one of the linked resources above to learn about Jupyter.

 * https://try.jupyter.org/

+Try using the Jupyter for geospatial tasks with GRASS GIS using the URL given in Moodle.
+Go through the execution of one of the notebooks.

-Install Jupyter on your computer and try to run it with GRASS GIS.
+Then, install Jupyter on your computer (see above) and try to run it with GRASS GIS.
 If that fails for some reason, use the NCSU VCL Ubuntu machine for the rest of the assignment.

 Then transfer the following code (all or just a part) to a Jupyter notebook on your computer, execute the code, do modifications if needed, and create a PDF document with the results.

 * https://github.com/wenzeslaus/geospatial-modeling-course-jupyter/blob/master/notebooks/buffers_cost_python.ipynb

+Submit the created PDF to Moodle.
+If you did something different for the installation or you were not able to install it at all, submit comments on that as part of the document.